m-stearns/trucks-and-packages/README.md

 - weight (Decimal): The weight of the package in lbs.
 - shipping_date (Date): The date the package was shipped (MM/DD/YYYY).
 - carrier (String): The truck_id that the package is assigned to.

+## Credits
+The architecture implementation for this project was inspired by [Architecture Patterns with Python](https://www.cosmicpython.com/) by Harry Percival and Bob Gregory.
+The concepts of Domain modeling, Repository pattern, a Service layer, and the Unit of Work pattern can all be found within the implementation of this project.
+You can read this great book for free at [https://cosmicpython.com](https://www.cosmicpython.com/) thanks to the Creative Commons License CC-BY-NC-ND.

+## License
+This project is licensed under the GNU General Public License v3.0.